Meet our Champions

 Joseph Acolatse (Cape Coast Teaching Hospital, Ghana)

 I am deeply committed to advancing clinical microbiology, particularly in low-resource settings, where accurate diagnostics can significantly impact patient care outcomes.
 As a Microbiology Society Champion, I am proud to be part of a community of like-minded individuals dedicated to promoting the Society's vital work through advocacy and collaboration.
-My areas of interest are surveillance, molecular diagnostics, and bacterial genetics.
+My areas of interest are surveillance, molecular diagnostics and bacterial genetics.

 Nigeria